deviceinsight/ux4iot-react/README.md

 # ux4iot-react

+ux4iot is a tool for directly communicating with your IoT devices from your web frontend.
+Your React frontend gets access to Azure IoT Hub's communication primitives without having a custom-built backend middleware translating between IoT Hub and your user interface.
+No need to design a REST API so that your UI can offer IoT functionality.

-Streaming live data from an azure iothub can be a lot of work. ux4iot solves this problem by providing a service, easy to deploy and use, to interact frictionless with your Azure IoTHub.
-Use the hooks in this library to implement your use cases for live data and device methods.
+Use the hooks in this library to implement your use cases for live data and for controlling devices.

 As an example: Using live data in your react application will be as easy as writing

 ```js
 const myTelemetry = useSingleTelemetry('myDevice', 'myTelemetry');
 ```

-in your react components.
+in your React components.

 This library provides hooks for:

 - `useTelemetry` - Subscribe to telemetry of multiple devices
 - `useSingleTelemetry` - Subscribe to a single telemetry key of a device
-- `useDeviceTwin` - Subscribe to device twin changes of a device
+- `useDeviceTwin` - Subscribe to device twin changes
 - `useConnectionState` - Subscribe to connection state updates of a device
 - `useDirectMethod` - Execute a direct method on a device
-- `usePatchDesiredProperties` - Update the desired properties of a device
+- `usePatchDesiredProperties` - Update the desired properties of the device twin
 - `useD2CMessage` - Use the raw messages sent by your devices

 ## Installation